ALIGNMENT | INTERNSHIP

 We switched from subjective ratings to project item counts, ensuring ratings were clear and data-backed measurements of engagement & adoption.
 A higher item count indicated a more comprehensive project--reflecting deeper alignment and team investment.

-Dashboard organization didn’t allow for quick team comparison
+Issue #2: Dashboard organization didn't allow for quick team comparison

 We discovered that HR & Leadership struggled with comparing performance across groups.
 While the bubbles nicely connected individual team’s Playbook rhythm, they failed to provide a quick way to evaluate multiple teams at once to analyze workspace-wide performance.